-If you are planning your trip last minute and no campgrounds have availability, download the Dyrt Pro app for a map of all the free campsites in the surrounding area!
+Planning your trip last minute and there’s no campsite availability?
+No worries!
+Download the Dyrt Pro app for a map of all the free campsites in the surrounding area.

 If you aren’t the camping-type, an alternative is to stay at Stony Creek Lodge, which is right near Lodgepole Campground.

 There are also quite a few awesome Airbnbs in the neighboring town of Three Rivers.
 For instance, this Mineral King Guest House has an epic view from the back deck (and the pool) and is only 2 miles from Sequoia National Park entrance!